kashif-nawaz/MPLS-Backbone-Class-of-Service-Use-Case/README1.md

 * Available Buffer Memory = Total Buffer Memory × Buffer Size Percentage
 * Using this formula, we find that:
     Available Buffer Memory =312,500,000× 0.28 = 87,500,000 bytes

+### Tail Drop vs RED Drop
+Temporal buffer effectively manages bursty traffic by providing temporary storage for transient packets until transmission resources become available.
+If transmission resources are unavailable after the temporal buffer is filled, new packets will begin to drop, a phenomenon known as "tail drop".
+Junos does support  Random Early Detection (RED) , a proactive congestion control mechanism that begins to drop packets before the queue is full.

 ## DSCP to EXP Mapping
 As mentioned above, at the ingress LSR, egress packets need to have the MPLS header's EXP bits written.
 At the ingress interfaces of the ingress LSR, packets may already have DSCP markings applied from a downstream network or at the host level.
 This raises the question of how DSCP values will be mapped to EXP bits, given that DSCP has 6 bits (allowing for 64 distinct values) while EXP has only 3 bits (which can represent 8 distinct values).
 Although IETF RFC 4594 describes 21 DSCP values but Junos has adapted 2 additional values i.e CS1 (defined in RFC 2474) and CS6  (defined in RFC 2474)